Ypertex/inhabitu-ghost/README.md

 # About inhabitu

 inhabitu is a single-column theme for the [Ghost publishing platform](https://ghost.org).
-It was developed for and first used on the [ypertex blog](https://blog.ypertex.com).
+It was developed for the [ypertex blog](https://blog.ypertex.com).
 The name inhabitu comes from the latin expression “in habitu” and means “in disguise”—what an interface theme esentially is there for: to disguise it.

 # Attribution